Wonder. Learn. Grow.

 Madison Draper studied all styles of dance throughout her school years at Rhonda’s FooteWorks.
 Studied voice and theater with Ticia Marra.

 She was a member of many award winning groups and pieces and a recipient of the Access Broadway scholarship, Thrive scholarship, Starpower scholarship and her choreography won grand champion student choreography awards.
-Madi was a studio demonstrator and assistant in high school.Madison is an honors graduate of SUNY Jefferson and will attend Hartwick College Fall '17 to pursue a degree in Childhood Education and Special Education.
-She will continue to instruct and choreograph at the studio on college breaks.
+Madi was a studio demonstrator and assistant in high school.Madison is an honors graduate of SUNY Jefferson and attends Hartwick College in Oneonta, NY where she is a Junior pursuing degrees in Childhood Education and English.
+She will continue to instruct and choreograph at the studio during college breaks.